 - will carry out paid, or unsupervised unpaid, work regularly in a school or college where that work provides an opportunity for contact with children; or

 - engage in intimate or personal care or overnight activity, even if this happens only once.

-- Enhanced: this provides information about convictions, cautions, reprimands and warnings held on the Police National Computer (PNC), regardless or not of whether they are spent under the Rehabilitation of Offenders Act 1974.
+- Enhanced: this provides information about convictions and cautions held on the Police National Computer (PNC), regardless or not of whether they are spent under the Rehabilitation of Offenders Act 1974.
 The law allows for certain old and minor matters to be filtered out; this check can also contain any additional information held by the police which a chief officer reasonably believes to be relevant and considers ought to be disclosed; and

 - Enhanced with barred list check: where people are working or seeking to work in regulated activity with children, this allows for an additional check to be made as to whether the person appears on the children’s barred list.